tgihf/covenant-grunt-injection/README.md

 ![](gif/generate-grunt-injector.gif)

 This produces a Grunt injector, which by default is named `GruntInjector_<timestamp>_v<.NET Framework version>.exe`.
 This .NET assembly injects a Grunt into an new, arbitrary process with an arbitrary PPID.
+Details on the process injection technique used can be found in the **Links** section of this README.

 Check which processes are running on the target with your functional Grunt.
 I'll be using the PID of this `powershell.exe` process as my PPID.